ashwinpo/watsonx-gov-lab/index.md

 # watsonx.Governance Starter Lab

-This comprehensive tutorial guides you through the process of managing the lifecycle of a premium regression model using IBM Watson Studio and watsonx.governance.
+This quick tutorial guides you through the process of managing the lifecycle of a Home Pricing regression model using watsonx.governance.
 We'll cover both the optional creation of a new model and the management of an existing one, demonstrating how different roles within an organization interact with the AI governance process.

 ## Prerequisites